NEAR E 496/C LIT 396/ENGL 343

 All required readings will be available on the course website.

 Students are expected to complete required readings, attend class regularly, and participate in class discussion.
-Assignments will include two papers, in-class writing exercises, and quizzes.
+Students who cannot attend class via Zoom will always have the option to do alternative written work.
+Assignments for everyone will include two papers, brief written homework, discussion board posts on Canvas, and quizzes.
 Final grades will be determined as follows:

 In additional to completing all other assignments and requirements, graduate students must write a longer (approximately 10 pages) paper for their second essay.
 In this paper, graduate students must incorporate outside scholarship by referring to and citing at least five entries or essays from sources approved by the instructors.